Winweb Logo

 Right to restriction of processing

 You have the right to request the restriction of the processing of your personal data.
 You can contact us at any time for this purpose.
-The right to restriction of processing applies in the following cases:
+The right to restriction of processing exists in the following cases:

 SSL or TLS encryption